You may be wondering if the rental car insurance packages offered through your rental car dealer are worth it.

 Just keep in mind that these options probably won’t cut it if you plan to take out a long-term rental, travel internationally, or rent a vehicle for business purposes.

 Generally speaking, if your situation checks all of the boxes below, you can probably skip the coverage offered by your rental car provider.
-You might still have to assume a certain degree of responsibility for the potential costs of making a claim, however.

 - You use a credit card that provides at least secondary rental car insurance coverage to pay for the rental.